Education 2203: Educating All Students - Field Placement Guidelines and Information

 The Field Placement:

 Students in this course will serve as “Learning Partners” to a student in a local middle school or junior high for a minimum of 24 hours throughout the semester.
 Each Bowdoin student will be paired one-on-one with a 7th or 8th grade student, and will be available to provide that student with real-time academic support while also observing the learning behaviors in the classroom in which they are visiting.
-Bowdoin students will “shadow” the middle school students during a weekly specified time, take field notes, and be available to work with that student in ways that are helpful and appropriate for the student and the teacher in the classroom.
+Bowdoin students will shadow their Learning Partner during a weekly specified time, take field notes, and be available to work with that student in ways that are helpful and appropriate for the student and the teacher in the classroom.
 The Bowdoin student will reflect on this fieldwork in student learning analyses and develop an ethnographic case study of the student.

 Role of the Bowdoin Student in the Field Placement: